 Avoid Milan around June or July as it’s crowded, hot, and humid – unless you’re going for the summer sale.

 Venice is a special town known for its hundreds of bridges, canals, and Renaissance art.
 The Grand Canal water bus ride gives you a view of its regal palaces as you go through the scenic canals.
 The best views are at night when the palaces are well-lit and you can see the grand chandeliers and ceiling frescos.

-Milan is a city which also has significant art and architecture.
-The Duomo di Milano is a stunning gothic cathedral and museum which took 600 years to build, located right in the city center.
+Milan is a city that also has significant art and architecture.
+The Duomo di Milano is a stunning Gothic cathedral and museum which took 600 years to build, located right in the city center.
 From the cathedral you get a nice view of Milan’s skyline, getting a feel for the blend of new and old.

 In Milan, the Convent of Santa Maria Delle Grazie is another important sight, as well as the Last Super mural by Leonardo Da Vinci – you should book a ticket prior to your arrival.
 Castello Sforzesco is one of the largest medieval citadels in Europe and houses great art by da Vinci and Michelangelo.
 It’s one of the best places to visit with many attractions in one place.

-The Pinacoteca di Brera gallery is a Napolean palace and museum specialized in Italian paintings with works from Titian and Caravaggio.
+The Pinacoteca di Brera gallery is a Napolean palace and museum specializing in Italian paintings with works from Titian and Caravaggio.

-La Scala opera house is the center of Milan’s cultural scene, an 18th-century grand theater where classic Italian opera and ballets are played.
+La Scala opera house is the center of Milan’s cultural scene, an 18th-century grand theater where classic Italian operas and ballets are played.

 Milan’s Quadrilatero Della Moda hosts glamourous fashion weeks bi-annually and is an international center for fashion.
 If you’re a sports fanatic, the AC Milan and Inter Milan’s San Siro Stadium should interest you.